noahzgordon/elm-jsonapi/README.md

     `Maybe.andThen` (Dict.get "username")
 ```

+## Known Issues
++ Links objects are unsupported.
+Links will only be captured if delivered as string values.
++ There is no dedicated type for Resource Identifiers.
+If your document's primary data is composed of Resource Identifiers, they will be represented as Resources without attributes or relationships.

 ## contributing

 elm-jsonapi is currently under development.
 I use waffle.io and Github Issues to track new features and bugs. if there's a feature you'd like to see, please